marveld21/Bikesharing/README.md

 * The subscription service seems to be very popular with users.
 ![Tripsweekdaygendersubs](https://github.com/marveld21/Bikesharing/blob/main/Images/Trips_by_Weekday_Gender_subscribers.PNG)

 * Most trips begin in the downtown area.
-A additonal heat-map with gender as a filter shows some areas where the difference in the gender usage is less.
+A additional heat-map with gender as a filter shows some areas where the difference in the gender usage is less.
 ![StartLoc](https://github.com/marveld21/Bikesharing/blob/main/Images/Startloc_map.PNG)
 ![simgenderusage](https://github.com/marveld21/Bikesharing/blob/main/Images/similar_gender_usage.PNG)

 ## Summary
+As long as we find the correct high density areas to place our bike the new company should be a success.
+A new visualization showing the trip 'routes' could let us know if the bikes are moving to areas faster than they are moving back.
+We might need to implement a shuttle service for the bikes from low density to high density areas.
+Another helpful visualization would be on bikeid usage.
+It could help us identify bikes that people are avoiding.